 With yellow color, and 3.25mm hook,

-Round 2: ch 3, 2 tr in first stitch, 2 tr in next stitch, 2 tr, ch 3, sl st in next stitch, sl st in next stitch, insert hook into next stitch, join light purple color by pulling it through the loop already on your hook.
-This will create another sl st, ch 3, 2 tr in that stitch, 2 tr, ch 3, sl st in the next stitch, sl st in next stitch, ch 3, 2 tr in same stitch, 2 tr, ch 3, sl st in next stitch.
-Fasten off
+Round 2: ch 3, 2 tr in first st, 2 tr in next st, (2 tr, ch 3, sl st) in next st, sl st in next st, insert hook into next stitch, drop yellow yarn, join light purple yarn by pulling it through the loop already on your hook.
+This will create another sl st, (ch 3, 2 tr) in same st, (2 tr, ch 3, sl st) in the next st, sl st in next st, (ch 3, 2 tr) in same st, (2 tr, ch 3, sl st) in next st.

-Round 3: Flip flower over and join dark purple color to lower back side (near the bottom of the round) of light purple petal, sl st over near the bottom of the round until you are at the center of the petal, ch 3, sl st into center back of next petal, sl st around the lower part of the back of the petals until you arrive back at the ch-3 space.
-Now you’ll be working on the right side.
+Round 3: Flip flower over and join dark purple color to lower back side (near the bottom of the round) of light purple petal, sl st over near the bottom of the round until you are at the center of the petal, ch 3, sl st into center back of next petal, sl st around the lower part of the back of the petals until you arrive back at the ch-3 sp.

-*You can turn this Johnny Jump-up to a Viola by making this modification in the ch-3 space on round 4: [ch 3, 8 tr, ch 3, sl st]
+Note: You can turn this Johnny Jump-up to a Viola by making this modification in the ch-3 sp on round 4: (ch 3, 8 tr, ch 3, sl st)

 Using crochet thread and your yarn needle, sew 3 lines through the center of the flower onto each petal.
 You will want to go over each line twice to darken them.

 Small Leaves – make 2 per Johnny Jump-up flower: